 On the other hand, our institutions vacuum fortunes from our wallets to deploy the means, justify the motives and develop opportunities for mass murder.
 The beneficiaries of thousands of years of successful propaganda, weapon managers think holistically and plan monolithically.
 Their international transactions and expenditures are pseudo-voluntary, free spending and largely independent of outside influence.

-Just like during the Franco-Prussian War, the leadership on one side has more in common with that on the other, during their minuet of death, than with their info proletariat carefully lined up for the massacre.
+Just like after the Franco-Prussian War, the leadership on one side has more in common with that on the other, during their minuet of death, than with their info proletariat carefully lined up for the massacre.
 Those who disagree with their goals will be marginalized into a political minority both voiceless and trivial (by definition, not by numbers).
 No matter how many of us there are or how sensible our proposals, thanks to our historical incoherence and hysterical paralysis.

-Because of thousands of years of defeat, rejection and Balkanization (and the rare, absolutely lethal success), standard-issue weapon dissidents have become divisive, elitist, holier-than-thou, miserly, exclusive, reductive and atomistic.
+After thousands of years of defeat, rejection and Balkanization (and the rare, absolutely lethal success), standard-issue weapon dissidents have become divisive, elitist, holier-than-thou, miserly, exclusive, reductive and atomistic.
 They are satisfied with empty dramatics, ritual bonding in adversity, moralistic self-indulgence and existential despair.
 Thus do we honor our long tradition of defeat.
 Most of us would rather keep things that way indefinitely.
 We would rather not alarm ourselves by grabbing real, transformational power.
 The prospect scares me, too.
 So what?
 As if we had any other choice but successful transformation at this point in history.

 Some text – perhaps this one, perhaps another better? – may catapult to world power its international, interdenominational and interethnic adherents of every age, sex and class.
 This could happen much more readily than you might think.
 Like other hidden truths, it is just a question of time and numbers: the time it would take to spread understanding and the number of those who’ve understood.